bubsler807/site/content/Blog/thomas pynchon intertextual.md

 The English name _Friday_ comes from the Old English __frīġedæġ__, meaning the "day of Frig", a result of an old convention associating the Nordic goddess Frigg with the Roman goddess Venus after whom the planet was named.

-Mason & Dixon are told by Hepsie that they are to go to sea on a Friday, they are travelling on a mission to measure the transit of venus (V).
+Mason & Dixon are told by Hepsie that they are to go to sea on a Friday, they are travelling on a mission to measure the transit of (V)enus.
 ### **Hepsie vs. Buffo**

 > residing half out of doors, fram’d in cabl’d timbers wash’d in from a wreck of long ago, an old piece of awning held by a gnaw’d split, ancient Euphroe between her and the sky with its varied Menace, sits Dark Hepsie, the Pythoness of the Point.